Linda Fruhvirtová: Junior Grand Slam performance

-Professional career
+Professional

-2020–21: WTA Tour and top 300 debut
+2020–21: WTA Tour debut

-Fruhvirtová made her WTA Tour main-draw debut at the 2020 Prague Open, receiving wildcards into the singles and doubles draws.
+Fruhvirtová made her WTA Tour main-draw debut at the 2020 Prague Open, receiving wildcards into the singles and doubles tournaments.

 She also received a wildcard from the 2021 Miami Open for the qualifying where she was defeated in the first round by Nina Stojanović.

 In April, she received a wildcard for the main draw at the WTA 250 MUSC Health Open where she won her first WTA singles match when Alizé Cornet retired in the third set.
 She progressed through the quarterfinals by defeating Emma Navarro in straight sets in the next round, before losing to eventual champion Astra Sharma.
-Linda, at only 15, was the youngest player at that time in the top 400 of the WTA rankings.
+Fruhvirtová, at only 15, was the youngest player at that time in the top 400 of the WTA rankings.

 She played another WTA 250 main draw in Cleveland as lucky loser.
-She defeated Tara Moore before losing to Magda Linette in two tight sets.
-She ended season reaching quarterfinals at the WTA 125 Korea Open before losing to Ekaterina Kazionova, in three sets.
+She defeated Tara Moore, before losing to Magda Linette.
+She ended season reaching quarterfinals at the WTA 125 Korea Open, before losing to Ekaterina Kazionova, in three sets.

-2022: First WTA title, WTA 1000 fourth round, Major & top 100 debut
+2022: First WTA Tour title, WTA 1000 debut & fourth round, major & top 100 debuts

-Fruhvirtová received a main-draw wildcard for the Miami Open.
+Fruhvirtová received a main-draw wildcard for the Miami Open to make her debut at the WTA 1000 level.
 In the first round, she defeated Danka Kovinić for her first WTA 1000-level victory.
-In the second round, she recorded the biggest victory of her career, defeating 20th seed and world No. 24, Elise Mertens, for her first victory over a top 25 opponent.
+In the second round, she recorded the biggest victory of her career, defeating 20th seed and world No. 24, Elise Mertens, her first victory over a top 25 opponent.
 She then recorded her first victory over a top 20 opponent, defeating former world No. 1, Victoria Azarenka, which secured her a debut in the top 200 after the tournament.

-At the US Open, she succeeded in getting to the main-draw after three qualifying wins for her Grand Slam debut.
-In her debut Grand Slam main-draw match, she defeated Wang Xinyu.
-Her journey then was stopped by Garbiñe Muguruza who eliminated her in the following round.
+At the US Open, she succeeded in getting to the main draw after three qualifying wins for her major debut.
+In her first Grand Slam main-draw match, she defeated Wang Xinyu.
+Her journey was stopped by Garbiñe Muguruza who eliminated her in the following round.

 At the Chennai Open, she won her first WTA Tour title when she beat Magda Linette in the final, in three sets.
 With this win, she moved into the top 100 for the first time in her career, at No. 74 in the rankings.

-2023: Australian Open debut & fourth round
+2023: Australian fourth round, first grass-court quarterfinal

-On her debut at the 2023 Australian Open, she reached the fourth round of a Major defeating compatriot Markéta Vondroušová.
+On her debut at the Australian Open, she reached the fourth round of this major defeating Jaimee Fourlis, Kimberly Birrell and Markéta Vondroušová, before losing to Donna Vekić.

+On 20 March 2023, she was world No. 50, becoming the youngest player in the top 50.

+At the Birmingham Classic, she defeated Elina Svitolina and sixth seed Bernarda Pera to make it through to her first grass-court quarterfinals, where she lost to top seed Barbora Krejčíková.